prakash-chakraborty/Hacktoberfest/README.md

     ```
 5. Commit with a message. ( Or write "Wakanda Forever!") `Long live our king Chadwick!`
 6. Make a pull request.
 [What is that?](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
 7. Done!
-Welcome to the dark side!
+Welcome to the dark side!!!

 Due to large volumes of requests, it won't be possible to accept all the pull requests, but you get the idea.